zw3rk/ghc-build-scripts/README.md

 And requires <https://github.com/angerman/ghc-ios-scripts> to be in `$PATH`, as well as having libiconv built for both android platforms (iOS comes with libiconv).
 Also path/to/clang should be a rather recent (read patched) clang for iOS to work without the need to disable `-dead_strip`.
+Running the script takes about an hour on my iMac, ymmv.

 and will result in ghcs for: